rstropek/BlazorHeroTutorial/storyboard.md

 ## The Hero Editor - Step 1

-### What you will learn in this chapter:
+### What you will learn in this chapter

-- Import the Hero Model
+* Import the Hero Model

-- Create a component to display our Heroes
+* Create a component to display our Heroes

-- Use Data binding to alter the hero's name
+* Use Data binding to alter the hero's name

 ### Adding the Model Project